 The first step to making sure your home is safe for your family is to have radon testing performed since radon can exist in any building, whether old or new.
-Radon-Rid explains the process for radon testing, which can include long and short term testing.
+Radon-Rid, LLC explains the process for radon testing, which can include long and short term testing.

 Types of Radon Testing